Monday – Friday

 Connecting Spouses & the Squadron

-The Key Spouse Program (KSP) is designed to enhance readiness and establish a sense of community between the unit, military members, and their families.
-Key Spouses are volunteers appointed by the Unit Commander and serve as a vital communication link between the unit and its families, as well as a peer-to-peer support system, providing information and referral assistance to other spouses.
+The Commander’s Key Support Program (KSP) is designed to enhance readiness and establish a sense of community between the unit, military members, and their families.
+Key Support Liaisons are volunteers appointed by the Unit Commander and serve as a vital communication link between the unit and its families, as well as a peer-to-peer support system by providing information and referral assistance.
+Key Support Liaison volunteers can be spouses, DoD civilians, or military members.

-Key Spouses must attend a series of initial and annual training sessions with the M&FRC.
-For more information on Key Spouse program training dates, how to become a key spouse, or connecting with the Key Spouse for your squadron, please call or visit the M&FRC.
+Liaisons must attend a series of initial and annual training sessions with the M&FRC.
+For more information on program training dates, how to become a Key Support Liaison, or connecting with the Key Support Liaison for your squadron, please call or visit the M&FRC.

 Loan Locker